Feeding Puppies and Dogs

 How to Feed A Dog In Five Easy Steps

-It is possible to make a dog’s diet entirely at home, and it is even possible to make a safe vegetarian diet for dogs.
-Both of these options are very time consuming, not particularly economical, and in our opinion, never as reliable as the advice to follow.
+It is possible to make a dog’s diet entirely at home.
+If you’re interested, read our guide to making safer raw diets for dogs.
+However, it is time consuming, not particularly economical, and in our opinion, never as reliable as the advice to follow.

 Step 1: Balanced Commercial Dog Food